IvanKorepin/obsidian-ai-bridge/docs/configuration.md

     ```
 - **Devcontainer (VS Code):**
   - Remove the devcontainer from the VS Code UI or delete the `.devcontainer` folder.

 For more details, see your platform's package and container management documentation.

+For more details, see your platform's package and container management documentation.